 Some families now look at camping as a different option to the more expensive hotel accommodation.
 Modern camping sites have many amenities and facilities that make them a great choice.
 In Europe, there are often reductions for holiday camps booked throughout July and August.
 Travelling by the mid week ferry can save you a lot as well.
 If you are flexible about your destination, you can also find a better deal.
 Some of the out of the way sites can provide just as much fun and relaxation, and the smaller ones often offer a more personal touch to families with children.

 Booking a villa at a less popular destination is another way to save some money.
+This will help you avoid taking a loan online UK to pay for your holiday.
 Children love the freedom that comes with being away from guests at hotels, and you can cut down on expensive meals out by making use of the barbecue by the pool.
 If you choose a villa by the sea, you will not necessarily need one with a pool, and by splitting the cost with another family, you can enjoy a super trip at lower prices.

 Many people end up booking car hire through the travel agent or travel courier at the resort.
 This can be more expensive than booking independently when you get to the resort.
 Car hire companies based at airports often charge for extras like fuel that you may not use, collision damage waiver and an upgrade if the car of your choice is not available.
 These companies use high-pressure sales techniques to sell rentals that are simply too much money.